Polish people characteristics. They’re almost impossible to describe.

 It is also why conversations with Poles who have spent a long time away from their homeland are some of the worst and most informed conversations I’ve ever had!

-This section will be tough for some readers.
+Warning: This section will be tough for some readers.

 This, obviously, makes bad situations worse and often brings out another negative trait amongst Poles – taking criticism.
+This can be for many reasons – cultural acceptance of drinking, lack of education on the long-term effects of alcohol or a range of other things

 While it’s inarguable that Poles love their family, it’s easy to see how even the best family system can be tested and torn apart by alcohol as a coping mechanism, especially when that individual uses alcohol as a temporary fix instead of fixing the problem at its source.